Here we share our gallery of San Francisco Victorian houses including popular design styles, materials and decor of this era.

 The second style is Eastlake, highlighted with heavy decorated crafted woodwork and squared bay windows that outlooks through its detail carved façade.
 The third style is Queen Anne, which is one of the most famous and decorated of all the Victorian homes.
 ‘The Painted Ladies’ are a classic example of Queen Anne Style built during the 1860s and 1870s.

-One of a note-worthy fun fact of this home-style construction is that in the present era, the most Victorian Homes you could find would be in San Francisco with their multitudes in design elements and patterns.
+One of a note-worthy fun facts of this home-style construction is that in the present era, the most Victorian Homes you could find would be in San Francisco with their multitudes in design elements and patterns.
 In the past, the developers built a total of 50,000 San Francisco Victorian Homes from 1850 through 1915.
-This number continued to multiply for years and now the present-day highlights the heavy influence of Victorian Architecture on the streets on San Francisco that shall continue to stand in pride for years to come.
+This number continued to multiply for years and now the present-day highlights the heavy influence of Victorian Architecture on the streets of San Francisco that shall continue to stand in pride for years to come.

 Where to See SF Victorian Homes

 None of the local trips are completed without stopping by Alamo Square or South Park which are the two highlights of these houses.
 For all the Victorian Architecture enthusiasts, exploring the Pacific Heights, Noe Valley, Mission District, Bernal Heights, and Nob Hill should be on the top of the list.
 Wouldn’t be able to visit?
 Let’s sneak a peek into the beautiful streets of San Francisco and get inspired by some admirable Victorian houses.
+Round dominant towers define Victorian architecture.
+Bright round towers mark one of the main landmarks of San Francisco.

 For more related galleries see our house design pictures here.

-These homes were all found on stock photography sites.
+1. These homes were all found on stock photography sites.
 Unfortunately, I don’t have any contact details for the individual photographers.